6 Early Signs of Dementia

-Too often, dementia early signs are chalked up to busy lives or the forgetfulness that sometimes comes as we age.
-Experiencing memory loss isn’t a 100% indicator a person has dementia, but it is important to spot symptoms early to determine a clear diagnosis and treatment plan.
+Experiencing memory loss isn’t a 100% indicator, but it’s important to spot the first signs of dementia to determine a clear diagnosis and treatment plan.

 What are Early Dementia Signs and Symptoms?

 Dementia affects each person differently, in varying degrees and at different rates.
 Individuals usually need to experience two or more symptoms that dramatically interfere with their daily life to receive a dementia diagnosis.
 However, if you notice one or more of the early signs in someone you love, schedule an appointment with a doctor who can make a complete assessment.

 - Forgetting things recently learned, important dates, names or other important information